bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ### Checked Attribute

 One thing you may have noticed is that by default, when the user loads the page, no item is selected.
-If you would like an item to be selected by default we can utilize the `checked` attribute for the element.
+If you would like an item to be selected by default we can utilize the `checked` attribute for the input element.
 Lets say we want topaz to be selected by default.

-Lets revisit this line of code from the HTML `<input type="radio" id='topaz' name='gem-stones'>`
+We can revisit this line of code from the HTML `<input type="radio" id='topaz' name='gem-stones'>`

 All we have to do is add the following attribute, `checked='checked'`.
 As we can see in the finished markup here `<input type="radio" id='topaz' name='gem-stones' checked='checked'>`.
 Compare your work to the codepen shown below.